RhyMegu/YetAnotherBackgroundTheme/README.md

 ## How do I upload my own theme for others to see?
 If you have made your own accent theme and want to share it for others to see, visit [this page.](https://github.com/RhyMegu/YetAnotherBackgroundTheme/tree/main/Submission)

+## Can I get my theme featured on this repo?
+Sure, if your repo is approved, it will be kept in the [user-created themes repo.](https://github.com/RhyMegu/YetAnotherBackgroundTheme/tree/main/Submission) If your theme is really exceptional and unique enough, it might just be one of the few featured themes.

 ## Theme Previews![preview](https://github.com/RhyMegu/YetAnotherBackgroundTheme/blob/main/Resources/ezgif.com-gif-maker.gif?raw=true)